kiranc8/mern-todo-app/README.md

 1. Go to the root folder ```cd mern-todo-app```
 2. ```npm install```
-3. Create your environment variables in .env file in root folder
+3. Create your environment variables in .env file

 ```
 PORT=8080